The skin around the eye area is very thin, and is therefore susceptible to showing the first signs of ageing.

 Recovery from eyelid surgery generally takes several weeks.

 Within the first week any stitches will be removed.
 In the first weeks, patients must ensure that their eyes receive plenty of rest.
+This includes not using screens and using lots of icepacks (don’t worry, we will show you what to do).

 Any redness, bruising and swelling occurring after the procedure will fade over time; generally, this can take several weeks to one month.